arikanev/accessibility-tools/README.md

 - Display speech recognition interface (basically make it easier to capture user speech at correct moments) in dialog/popup boxes
   - dig into SpeechRecognition api, eventually use some sort of more customizable alternative, parratron, live transcribe, something for HOH speech to be understood

-- Maybe not feasible/maybe not better than existing testing state: MPV player should remain open as popup for user input appears after each vid.
+- MPV player should remain open as popup for user input appears after each vid.
 Try increasing CPU threads to 2 and/or running parallel process.

 - Haptic isolation training tool - decrease brightness over time of videos.

 - add speech rec as alternative option to text boxes, argparse

 -  Add repacement for shuffle in test

 # - separate accessibility tool project: TooLoud interface of some sort.
 We want it on phones or haptics.